 What We Do

-Create alliances with individuals and groups in order to present a united front against any economic barriers that seek to marginalize, disenfranchise, or discriminate against people of color and vulnerable populations.
+4) Collective Impact through Coalitions: We create alliances with individuals and progressively aligned groups in order to present a united front against any barriers that seek to marginalize, disenfranchise, or discriminate against Black people and vulnerable populations.